Schlebusch-lab/Sahel_study/scripts/README.md

-This README gives information about how to run the plotting scritps included in this repository.
+This README gives information about how to run the plotting scripts included in this repository.

 # Main Figures #